 Now specialising in treating refugees and minority groups for trauma, Farajallah returns to Gaza “as often as possible” and has witnessed how childhood trauma stays with children into their teens.

-She recalled meeting two girls recently, a 14-year-old sitting with her four-year-old sister on her lap, who had lost their home and all their family members in an Israeli raid in 2014.
+She recalled meeting two girls during one of her trips back, a 14-year-old sitting with her four-year-old sister on her lap, who had lost their home and all their family members in an Israeli raid in 2014.

 “I will never forget.
 The 14-year-old didn’t even consider herself a child, she was forced into a caring role because she had no other choice,” she said.